Andy Ruiz Jr.: Early career

-Moving up the ranks
+Rise up the ranks

-On July 27, 2013 Ruiz traveled to Macau with Top Rank to fight at the Cotai Arena against undefeated 30 year old American Joe Hanks (21-0, 14 KOs) in a scheduled ten round fight.
+On July 27, 2013, Ruiz traveled to Macau with Top Rank to fight at the Cotai Arena against undefeated 30 year old American Joe Hanks (21–0, 14 KOs) in a scheduled ten round fight.
 Ruiz dropped Hanks twice in round four with fast right hands, forcing the stoppage.
 Ruiz claimed the vacant WBO Inter-Continental heavyweight title with this win.
-On November 24, Ruiz fought again the Cotai Arena, this time on the Pacquiao-Rios undercard, successfully defending his WBO Inter-Continental heavyweight title and claiming the vacant WBC-NABF heavyweight title defeating Tor Hamer (21-2, 14 KOs).
+On November 24, Ruiz fought again the Cotai Arena, this time on the Pacquiao-Rios undercard, successfully defending his WBO Inter-Continental heavyweight title and claiming the vacant WBC-NABF heavyweight title defeating Tor Hamer (21–2, 14 KOs).
 The fight was stopped after the third-round when Hamer indicated he did not wish to continue.
 Over the three rounds, Ruiz landed 74 of 213 punches thrown (35%) and Hamer landed 49 of his 131 thrown (37%) before he quit on his stool.
 This was the second time Hamer had retired on his stool following his previous loss to Vyacheslav Glazkov in December 2012.
 His promoter Lou DiBella announced Hamer had been released from his contract.

-On December 20, 2014 Ruiz fought former WBO heavyweight champion, 38 year old Siarhei Liakhovich (26-6, 16 KOs) at the Celebrity Theater in Phoenix, Arizona.
+On December 20, 2014, Ruiz fought former WBO heavyweight champion, 38 year old Siarhei Liakhovich (26–6, 16 KOs) at the Celebrity Theater in Phoenix, Arizona.
 Ruiz was taken to the ten round distance for the first time in his career by Liakhovich, who trained hard for this fight and tried to win.
 The scorecards read 98–92, 96–94, and 99–91, all in favour of Ruiz who retained his titles.
 This was the last time Liakhovich fought.
 Ruiz revealed he fractured his right hand during the second round.
 In June 2015, Ruiz began training with well-known trainer Abel Sanchez, whose most notable boxer was Gennady Golovkin.

-After a 9-month gap, Ruiz returned to the ring in September 2015 at the Tachi Palace Hotel & Casino in Lemoore, California defeating Joell Godfrey via unanimous decision over eight rounds, all three judges scored it 80–72.
+After a 9-month gap, Ruiz returned to the ring in September 2015 at the Tachi Palace Hotel & Casino in Lemoore, California, defeating Joell Godfrey via unanimous decision over eight rounds, all three judges scored it 80–72.
 Godfrey was a late replacement for Devin Vargas, who was unable to obtain a license from the California Athletic Commission.
-A month later, Ruiz fought veteran Raphael Zumbano Love (37-11-1, 30 KOs).
+A month later, Ruiz fought veteran Raphael Zumbano Love (37–11–1, 30 KOs).
 Ruiz won on points after eight rounds.